VictoriaYaa/EKS_Cloudfront_VPC_Connectivity/README.md

 # EKS_Cloudfront_VPC_Connectivity
-This repo has two different deployments via terraform.
-1. Deployment that will build and deploy Hello World Application in EKS with ALB and deploy a cloudfront
+This repo has two different folders for two different Deployments via Terraform.

+1. Terraform that will build and deploy Hello World Application in EKS with ALB and deploy a Cloudfront.
+2. Terraform that Establish VPC Connectivity.